Margin-adaptive model selection in statistical learning: Margin-adaptive model selection for nested models

 with probability at least $1 - K n^{-2}$, for some numerical constants $C,K>0$.
-Up to some $\ln(n)$ factor, this is a strong margin adaptive model selection result, provided that $\card(\M_n)$ is smaller than some power of $n$.
-Notice that the $\ln(n)$ factor is sometimes necessary (as shown by \cite{Mas_Ned:2003}), meaning that this upper bound is then optimal.
+Up to some $\ln(n)$ factor, this is a strong margin-adaptive model selection result, provided that $\operatorname{Card}(\mathcal {M}_n)$ is smaller than some power of $n$.
+Notice that the $\ln(n)$ factor is sometimes necessary (as shown by \cite{MasNed2003}), meaning that this upper bound is then optimal.